johnarobinson77/Multithreaded-DBSCAN-Clustering-in-Cpp/README.md

   // addPointWithValuefuction adds a point or key and an associated value to the dbscan object size_t addPointWithValue(std::vector<K> point, V value)

-  // setWindow sets the clustering widnow size void setWindow(std::vector<K>& window)
+  // setWindow sets the clustering window size void setWindow(std::vector<K>& window)

   // build builds the clusters.
-All points and vaules must be added first.
+All points and values must be added first.
   // It will return false if called a second time after dbscan was constructed. bool build()

-  //sortClusterBySize sorts the cluster by number of values in the cluster from largest to smallest void sortClustersBySize()
+  //sortClusterBySize sorts the cluster by the number of values in the cluster from largest to smallest void sortClustersBySize()

   // cluster setters and getters